berkeley-cs61as/markdown-courseware/textbook/chapter13 4 - Data Abstraction and Sequences/section01 Lesson 4 Intro.md

-## data abstraction and sequences
+## Data Abstraction and Sequences

 Now it's time to make things abstract.

-## Prerequsites and what to expect
+## Prerequsites and What to Expect

-For this lession, you're expected to have understood all of Unit 1, especially lesson 1 and 2.
+For this lesson, you're expected to have understood all of Unit 1, especially lessons 1 and 2.

 In lesson 1, we noted that a procedure used as an element in creating a more complex procedure could be regarded not only as a collection of particular